aGuyWhoHasGithub/12V-vehicle-batt-charger-arduino-code/README.md

-# 12V-vehicle-batt-charger-arduino-code
+# 12V-vehicle-batt-charger-arduino-code-HackClub
-In this repo ill uploading the sketches that ill be programming for my project for Hackclub Copyright © 2024 Franco Gonzalez Liotta.
-Todos los derechos reservados.
+Copyright © 2024 Franco Gonzalez Liotta.
+All rights reserved.
+Copyright applies to all files uploaded to this repository.